 While preparations for your trip are likely to be jam-packed, try to put some time aside for researching your destination.
 Include daily costs of accommodation and food, the location and contact details of the British Embassy, and local cultural customs to be aware of such as appropriate dress.

-Pay attention to Foreign and Commonwealth Office advice
+Pay attention to Foreign, Commonwealth and Development Office advice

-We don’t cover locations where the Foreign & Commonwealth Office has advised against “all travel” or “all but essential travel.”
+We don’t cover locations where the Foreign, Commonwealth and Development Office has advised against “all travel” or “all but essential travel.”

 These warnings may be issued for example in relation to a state of political unrest.
-If you’re concerned your destination could fall into this category be sure to check with the Foreign & Commonwealth Office.
+If you’re concerned your destination could fall into this category be sure to check with the Foreign, Commonwealth and Development Office.

 Going skiing on your trip?

 If you’ll be hitting up the slopes, you must add our Winter Sports upgrade to be covered for the trip.
 It offers protection for things like: